h2oai/datatable/docs/api/type/date32.rst

     .. x-version-added:: 1.0.0

-    The ``date32`` type is used to represent a particular calendar date without a time component.
-Internally, this type is stored as a 32-bit integer containing the number of days since the epoch (Jan 1, 1970).
+    The ``date32`` type represents a particular calendar date without a time component.
+Internally, this type is stored as a 32-bit signed integer counting the number of days since 1970-01-01 ("the epoch").
 Thus, this type accommodates dates within the range of approximately ±5.8 million years.